 5. PANELED CEILING

-Reclaimed wood paneling is made up of many different pieces of wood taken from a variety of old structures.
-The wood often retains the marks of its past life, including saw marks, nail holes, and patina.
-Pieced together, the various patinas create a lot of movement and dimension for the ceiling, that adds charm and interest to the room.
+Reclaimed wood paneling is made up of many different pieces of barnwood taken from a variety of old barns.
+This solid wood often retains the marks of its past life, including saw marks, nail holes, and patina.
+Pieced together, the various patinas create a lot of movement and dimension for the ceiling that adds a rustic wood charm and interest to the room.

 6. ANTIQUE PANELED CEILING